 - One report with recommendations on opting in or out of retail operations for April 2019

-- One report to outline options for Lincoln, including:
+- One report for an interim control by-law, including:

 Medical Marijuana Facilities

 - Personal medical use in public spaces is the same as recreational use, listed above, and regulated by the Smoke Free Ontario Act and Regional By-law